julxi/machine-learning-zoomcamp-2025-midterm/README.md

 uv venv
 ```

-To run 🗒️ `notebook.ipynb` locally you need to install all dependencies (e.g., for running notebook.ipynb):
+To run 🗒️ `notebook.ipynb` locally you need to install all dependencies
 ```bash
 uv sync
 ```

 (I run Jupyter notebooks locally in VS Code and simply select the .venv Python kernel.
 I don't know about other setups.)

+The rest of these commands don't need an explicit `uv sync`.

 ### Run the final Training
 ```bash